margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> People everywhere work because they don’t want to be slobs.

 So let’s go on an adventure and learn about careers,
-<br> helping you decide what you can do in future years.
+<br> to help you decide what you can do in future years.

 From a truck driver to a teacher there’s many things you can be.
 <br> Bringing joy and love to your work is really life’s key.